Tour de France: Arts

-Netflix partnered with the organizer Amaury Sport Organisation, will produce a documentary series about the eight major teams across the 2022 Tour de France for a 2023 release.
+Netflix, partnered with the organizer Amaury Sport Organisation, has produced a documentary series about the eight major teams across the 2022 Tour de France named Tour de France: Unchained.
+It was released in June 2023.

 Post-Tour criteriums

 After the Tour de France there are criteriums in the Netherlands and Belgium.
 These races are public spectacles where thousands of people can see their heroes from the Tour de France race.
-The budget of a criterium is over 100,000 Euro, with most of the money going to the riders.
+The budget of a criterium is over 100,000 euros, with most of the money going to the riders.
 Jersey winners or big-name riders earn between 20 and 60 thousand euros per race in start money.

 Doping

-Allegations of doping have plagued the Tour almost since 1903.
-Early riders consumed alcohol and used ether, to dull the pain.
+Allegations of doping have plagued the Tour almost since it began in 1903.
+Early riders consumed alcohol and used ether to dull the pain.
 Over the years they began to increase performance and the Union Cycliste Internationale and governments enacted policies to combat the practice.